vladmihalcea/hypersistence-utils/README.md

 #### Optional Maven Dependencies

-The Hibernate Types project defines a list of optional dependencies that you will have to declare explicitly in your project in order to use them.
+The Hypersistence Utils project defines a list of optional dependencies that you will have to declare explicitly in your project in order to use them.

 The reason why all these dependencies are optional, like Guava, Jackson, or PostgreSQL JDBC Driver, is because not all projects may need them.